The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 From 2017/18, certain property partnerships, other than limited liability partnerships (LLPs) and those with a corporate partner, may calculate their profits under the cash basis ― see the Simplified cash basis for unincorporated property businesses guidance note.

 Profits of a partnership are taxed as they arise and, as with the sole trader, it should be possible to obtain tax relief for interest paid on loans or other finance taken out to buy or improve the premises.
 Similarly, it should be possible for the partnership to claim tax relief for interest where capital is effectively being withdrawn from the business.
 For more information, see the Trading profits of a partnership and Allocation of partnership income guidance notes.

-From 2017/18, relief for finance costs relating to residential property (in the UK or overseas) is restricted to the basic rate of income
+From 2017/18, relief for finance costs relating to residential property (in the UK or overseas) is restricted to t

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login

 OutlineWhen a property investor grants a lease, potentially this could be done on the basis that the tenant pays a premium for the initial grant of the lease, in addition to also paying rent over the term of the lease.
 In the absence of specific legislation to the contrary, such premiums would all